Pulmonary vein isolation

 How you prepare

 You'll need to stop eating and drinking the night before your procedure.
-If you take any medications, ask your doctor if you should continue taking them before your procedure.
+Your doctor or nurse will tell you how or if you should continue any medications before a cardiac ablation.

 What you can expect

-Pulmonary vein isolation is performed in the hospital.
-Before your procedure begins, a specialist will insert an intravenous line into your forearm or hand, and you'll be given a sedative to help you relax.
-In some situations, general anesthesia may be used instead to place you in a sleep-like state.
+Pulmonary vein isolation is done in the hospital.
+A specialist will insert an IV into your forearm or hand and give you a medication called a sedative to help you relax.

-Catheters are moved from the upper right chamber of your heart to the upper left chamber of your heart where your pulmonary veins connect.
-Heat (radiofrequency ablation) or cold (cryoablation) energy will travel through the catheter tip to the target area and create a scar or destroy the tissue.
-In most cases, each of the four pulmonary veins is treated during pulmonary vein isolation.
+The doctor moves the catheters from the upper right chamber of your heart to the upper left chamber of your heart where your pulmonary veins connect.
+Heat (radiofrequency energy) or extreme cold (cryoablation) is used to create small scars in the target area and block the abnormal heart rhythms.
+Usually, each of the four pulmonary veins is treated during pulmonary vein isolation.

-During the procedure, it's possible you'll feel some minor discomfort when the dye is injected in your catheter or when energy is run through the catheter tips.
-If you experience any type of severe pain or shortness of breath, let your doctor know.
+You may feel some minor discomfort when the catheter is moved into your heart and when energy is being delivered.
+If you have severe pain or shortness of breath, let your doctor know.

-Following your procedure, you'll be moved to a recovery area to rest quietly for four to six hours to prevent bleeding at your catheter site.
+Afterward, you'll be taken to a recovery area to rest quietly for a few hours.
 Your heartbeat and blood pressure will be monitored continuously to check for complications of the procedure.

-Depending on your condition, you may be able to go home the same day as your procedure, or you may need to stay in the hospital.
-If you go home the same day, plan to have someone else drive you home after your procedure.
+Depending on your condition, you may go home the same day or spend the night in the hospital.
+Plan to have someone else drive you home after your procedure.

 You may feel a little sore after your procedure, but the soreness shouldn't last more than a week.
 You'll usually be able to return to your normal activities within a few days after having pulmonary vein isolation.